Current TV files countersuit against Olbermann

-LOS ANGELES (Reuters) - Current TV on Friday counter-sued former host Keith Olbermann, claiming he failed to perform his duties for the progressive television network and saying it does not owe him “a dime” of the millions Olbermann claims he is owed.
+LOS ANGELES, April 6 (Reuters) - Current TV on Friday counter-sued former host Keith Olbermann, claiming he failed to perform his duties for the progressive television network and saying it does not owe him “a dime” of the millions Olbermann claims he is owed.

 Current and Olbermann, who hosted his program “Countdown” on the network, have been locked in a war of words and legal filings since last week, when Current fired the commentator claiming he had breached his contract.